Critical Communication for Adults

 What is the Optimal Treatment for Solving Problems?

 At Therapies for Success, individuals are explicitly taught the rules for problem solving; then they practice with their speech-language pathologist coach by their sides.

 People are expected to keep their bodies in the group.
 That means facing their shoulders toward the group; they are encouraged to shift their weight slightly, but they must keep an appropriate distance from their conversational partners without getting too close or too distant or turning their bodies the wrong way.

 People are also expected to keep their eyes in the group.
 They must make light eye contact with their conversational partners without staring or letting their eyes wander.

-Another critical skill expected of people during conversation is keeping their brain in the group.
+Another critical skill that people expect during conversation is that participants keep their brains in the group.
 They must stay focused on the group’s conversation, making supportive comments and asking follow-up questions.
 When it is appropriate to transition to other topics, they must learn to do so smoothly and naturally.

 What is the Optimal Treatment for Doing the Expected?

 At Therapies for Success, individuals are explicitly taught to use the expected behaviors; then they practice with their speech-language pathologist coach by their sides.

 Making deep inferences requires getting inside other people’s minds and their hearts.
 People must understand what other people are thinking in order to plan the next step or make the next move during any type of social interaction.
 They must also understand what other people are feeling in order to offer empathy.
 These skills are critical to social interaction and reading comprehension.